TigerVNC/tigervnc/win/README.txt

 This software is distributed under the GNU General Public Licence as published by the Free Software Foundation.
 See the file LICENCE.TXT for the conditions under which this software is made available.
-TightVNC also contains code from other sources.
+TigerVNC also contains code from other sources.
 See the Acknowledgements section below, and the individual files for details of the conditions under which they are made available.